hopeVaughn/folder_map/README.md

 5. **useFolderVisualizer**: A custom hook that handles the core logic of traversing the folder structure, generating the ASCII diagram, and managing the drag-and-drop events.

-Throughout the development process, various improvements and refactors were made to the code to ensure it is more readable and maintainable.
-These changes include adding appropriate comments to explain the logic and purpose of different parts of the code, as well as improving the structure and organization of the components.

 ## Technologies used

 - TypeScript for both front-end and back-end development